US says North Korea delivered 1,000 containers of equipment and munitions to Russia for Ukraine war

 Meanwhile, U.S. Secretary of State Antony Blinken, who is in the Middle East to consult with allies in the aftermath of last week’s Hamas attack on Israel, spoke by phone on Friday with Ukrainian Foreign Minister Dmytro Kuleba.

-The two leaders discussed he latest battlefield developments, according to the State Department.
+Blinken and Kuleba discussed the latest battlefield developments, according to the State Department.